Easy DIY Hydro Flask painting ideas and painting /sealing tips and tricks.

 It might even encourage you to drink more water!

 You can also gift these painted DIY beauties -which is what I did with most of mine.
 I custom painted them for some special ladies in my life, as Christmas presents.
 It makes a special and super unique gift idea!

 If you’re looking for a nifty alternative to a painted Hydro flask make sure you check out my 64Hydro water bottle review post.
-It’s another 32oz water bottle that comes out of the box with gorgeous images and designs.
+You can check out their other bottle selections on their site (their images and bottle art are gorgeous).

 What is a Hydro Flask